openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-requirements.rst

 Compute hosts
   Disk space requirements vary depending on the total number of instances running on each host and the amount of disk space allocated to each instance.
-  Compute hosts have at least 100GB of disk space available at an absolute minimum.
+  Compute hosts need to have at least 100GB of disk space available.
 Consider disks that provide higher throughput with lower latency, such as SSD drives in a RAID array.

 Storage hosts
   Hosts running the Block Storage (cinder) service often consume the most disk space in OpenStack environments.
 As with compute hosts, choose disks that provide the highest I/O throughput with the lowest latency for storage hosts.
-Storage hosts contain 1TB of disk space at a minimum.
+Storage hosts need to have 1TB of disk space at a minimum.

 Infrastructure hosts
   The OpenStack control plane contains storage-intensive services, such as the Image (glance) service as well as MariaDB.
-These control plane hosts have 100GB of disk space available at a minimum.
+These control plane hosts need to have 100GB of disk space available at a minimum.

 Logging hosts
   An OpenStack-Ansible deployment generates a significant amount of logging.